hwdsl2/docker-ipsec-vpn-server/README.md

 Your VPN login details will be randomly generated.
 See [Retrieve VPN login details](#retrieve-vpn-login-details).

+Alternatively, you may [set up IPsec VPN without Docker](https://github.com/hwdsl2/setup-ipsec-vpn).
 To learn more about how to use this image, read the sections below.

 ## Features